Toshiyuki Takagi

-Toshiyuki Takagi (高木 俊幸, Takagi Toshiyuki) is a Japanese footballer.
-He currently plays for JEF United Chiba.
+Toshiyuki Takagi (高木 俊幸, Takagi Toshiyuki) is a Japanese footballer who plays as a forward for Tokyo United FC.

 Family

 He comes from a sports family.
-Hiis father Yutaka is a former professional baseball player, notably for Yokohama BayStars.
+His father Yutaka is a former professional baseball player, notably for Yokohama BayStars.
 He is the eldest of three brothers.
 His younger brother Yoshiaki currently plays for Albirex Niigata and youngest brother Daisuke plays for Renofa Yamaguchi FC.